Coastal Lands Program

 The Coastal Lands Program also supports the State of Hawaiʻi Land Division with the Shoreline Certification Program.
 The certified shoreline is defined as “the upper reaches of the wash of the waves, other than storm or seismic waves, at high tide during the season of the year in which the highest wash of the waves occur, usually evidenced by the edge of vegetation growth, or the upper limit of debris left by the wash of the waves” (HAR §13-222).
 The purpose of the certified shoreline is to provide the baseline for measuring shoreline setbacks.
 The certified shoreline also establishes the jurisdictional boundary between the State Conservation District (CD) and the County Special Management Area (SMA).
 The certified shoreline is also important in preserving access to Hawaii’s shorelines.
 In Hawaiʻi, the right of transit exists seaward of the shoreline and that area is defined as a beach transit corridor (Hawaiʻi Revised Statutes §115-5).
 The shoreline certification process also assists State and County regulatory agencies in resolving shoreline issues such as encroachments, violations, unauthorized land uses, and unauthorized shoreline structures.
 For additional information about the State of Hawaiʻi Shoreline Certification Program visit the Department of Accounting and General Services Shoreline Certification page.

-Coastal and Climate Science and Information
+Coastal Science and Information

 - Historical Shoreline Changes in the Hawaiian Islands, U.S. Geological Survey, 2012